Sonoran-Software/SonoranBot-Documentation/tutorials/getting-started/sonoran-cms-integration.md

 ![Bot_CMSRolemap02.png](/tutorials/getting-started/sonoran-cms-integration/bot_cmsrolemap02.png)

-The `Set Department-wide Role` button will automatically assign the Department (in this example, Civilian Department) to anyone with the role you select.
+The `Set Department-wide Role` button will automatically assign the role you select to the selected department (in this case, `Civilian Department`).

 ![Bot_CMSRolemap03.png](/tutorials/getting-started/sonoran-cms-integration/bot_cmsrolemap03.png)